t-will-gillis/ai_agent_portfolio/README.md

 # Will Gillis- AI Agent Portfolio

 Welcome to my AI agent portfolio!
-As an Information Security Analyst and Software Engineer with expertise in automation and system integrations, I've developed a comprehensive suite of AI agents designed to streamline business processes, enhance productivity, and solve real-world challenges.
+As a technology professional with expertise in automation and system integrations, I've developed a comprehensive suite of AI agents designed to streamline business processes, enhance productivity, and solve real-world challenges.
 Each agent leverages cutting-edge AI technology to deliver practical solutions for modern workflows.

 ---